 The cops tell her to lock herself in the house and not let anyone in, but this being an Italian horror movie, they’re going to rip off that “the calls are coming from inside the house” moment from Black Christmas at the very beginning of the film, instead of waiting for the end.
 The Night Killer is in the house and horny!

 The Night Killer may not be able to haunt your dreams, but he can certainly imitate voices, as he calls the cops back as Melanie’s husband and then survives getting shot at by her.
-He then whispers more sweet nothings before keeping kidnapping her for eight hours.
+He then whispers more sweet nothings before kidnapping her for eight hours.
 Why doesn’t he kill her?
 Who knows!

 We cut to a hospital where a cop and a fake Dr. Loomis named Dr. Willow are discussing the case.
 She’s seen the killer’s face, but now she can’t remember who he is and even the fact that she has a daughter.
 And now we have a reporter wearing an outfit that can best be described as Italian cowboy ala 1990, as she interviews the next door neighbor who had the gift for Melanie’s daughter, who shows off the scar the Night Killer gave him and discusses how he and his wife have temporary custody of Clarissa.
 His wife then tops every bad performance you’ve ever seen in a Fragrasso film with a line reading that can charitably be described as vapidly morose.
 This is also when we learn that Clarissa’s dad was a cop kicked off the force for excessive violence.

 I remember in seventh grade English that our teacher told us that in a mystery story, there’s no extraneous information.
-Everything could be a clue and that we had to learn to listen for them and learn how each small piece of the puzzle adds up to the solution to the crime.
+Everything could be a clue and that we had to learn to listen for them and discover how each small piece of the puzzle adds up to the solution to the crime.
 Obviously, she had never seen a Claudio Fragrasso film, where red herrings are thrown with the force of Major League Baseball fastballs right at your brainstem.

 Note: Nearly every woman in this movie wears a fur coat.